-Amendment No. 3
+Amendment No. 4

-WHEREAS, the Board of Directors and stockholders of Harsco Corporation (the "Company") have adopted the 2013 Equity and Incentive Compensation Plan, together with Amendment No. 1 to the 2013 Equity and Incentive Compensation Plan and Amendment No. 2 to the 2013 Equity and Incentive Compensation Plan (the "Plan");
+WHEREAS, the Board of Directors and stockholders of Enviri Corporation (the "Company") have adopted the 2013 Equity and Incentive Compensation Plan, together with Amendment No. 1 to the 2013 Equity and Incentive Compensation Plan, Amendment No. 2 to the 2013 Equity and Incentive Compensation Plan, and Amendment No. 3 to the 2013 Equity and Incentive Compensation Plan (the "Plan");

-WHEREAS, pursuant to Section 3(a) of the Plan, a total of 9,870,000 shares of the common stock, par value \$1.25 per share, of the Company (the "Common Stock") have been reserved for issuance under the Plan;
+WHEREAS, pursuant to Section 3(a) of the Plan, a total of 12,077,000 shares of the common stock, par value \$1.25 per share, of the Company (the "Common Stock") have been reserved for issuance under the Plan;

-WHEREAS, the Company desires (i) to increase the number of shares issuable under the Plan to an aggregate of 12,077,000 shares, including shares previously issued thereunder, (ii) to increase the aggregate limit on the number of shares that may be issued or transferred in connection with awards other than stock options or appreciation rights to 8,088,000 shares, and (iii) to extend the termination date of the Plan for an additional five years beyond the current termination date; and
+WHEREAS, the Company desires (i) to increase the number of shares issuable under the Plan to an aggregate of 13,677,000 shares, including shares previously issued thereunder, (ii) to increase the aggregate limit on the number of shares that may be issued or transferred in connection with awards other than stock options or appreciation rights to 9,688,000 shares, and (iii) to prohibit the provision of dividends or dividend equivalents on any unvested awards; and